sheyman/docs-barbican/api-docs/concepts.rst

   * SSH Keys

 The secret schema represents the actual secret or key that is presented to the |product name| service.
+Secrets themselves can be any format.

-The following shows an example of a secret that has been added to |product name|:
+The following example shows the specification for a secret that has been added to |product name|:

 .. code::